egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 | Other causal | Signal Purposes and Result                                 | `as a result`, `for that purpose`, `in order to X`          |

 {: .tips}
-> Justifying is equivalent to JUSTIFY tag in the version 1.
+> Justifying is equivalent to the `JUSTIFY` tag in the previous version (ver 1).
 The reason for this change is based on the observation that `JUSTIFY` can co-occur with `MONOGLOSS`, which suggests the distinct roles of justification.

 Note: * in the table shows that the item's function needs to be carefully examined in the immediate context.